AshleyScirra/scirra-offline-sw/README.md

 - work with arbitrary server configurations, e.g. no need to specially configure caching on the Service Worker script or any other files (which cannot be specified anyway if you develop frameworks/middleware), no server-side scripts
 - update upon pressing the browser reload button (note this is a bit hacky, see below)
 - **sends messages over a BroadcastChannel indicating update events** (e.g. downloading update, update ready) so pages can notify users accordingly
-- **robust for production use** - deployed with [Construct 2](https://www.scirra.com/) where it has been battle-tested in a variety of environments, and also used for the Construct 3 editor itself.
+- **robust for production use** - deployed with [Construct 2](https://www.scirra.com/) where it has been battle-tested in a variety of environments, and also used for the [Construct 3 editor](https://editor.construct.net) itself.

 ## Dependencies

-This script requires localforage.js in the same path.
+This script requires localforage.js in the same path for the lazy-loading feature to work.
 Get it from [LocalForage on Github](https://github.com/localForage/localForage)

-Localforage is used as a simple way to store the lazy-load paths so they can be accessed in fetch events.
+You will need to uncomment the `importScripts("localforage.js")` call at the top of the script to enable using localforage.
+It's optional and will simply disable the lazy load feature if it is missing. localforage is necessary to permanently remember the list of paths to lazy-load.

 ## How to use it

-Copy `sw.js` (and `localforage.js` if you don't already use it) to the same folder as your index page, and install the service worker from a script like this:
+Copy `sw.js` (and `localforage.js` if you use lazy loading) to the same folder as your index page, and install the service worker from a script like this:

 ```
 navigator.serviceWorker.register("sw.js", { scope: "./" });